Origins of the American Civil War: Economics

-Historians today generally agree that economic conflicts were not a major cause of the war.
+Modern historians generally agree that economic conflicts were not a major cause of the war.
 Though an economic basis to the sectional crisis was popular among the "Progressive school" of historians from the 1910s to the 1940s, few professional historians now subscribe to this explanation.
 According to economic historian Lee A. Craig, "In fact, numerous studies by economic historians over the past several decades reveal that economic conflict was not an inherent condition of North-South relations during the antebellum era and did not cause the Civil War."

 When numerous groups tried at the last minute in 1860–61 to find a compromise to avert war, they did not turn to economic policies.
 The three major attempts at compromise, the Crittenden Compromise, the Corwin Amendment and the Washington Peace Conference, addressed only the slavery-related issues of fugitive slave laws, personal liberty laws, slavery in the territories and interference with slavery within the existing slave states.